 The Sensor Cleaning mode in all Canon, Fuji and Sony Cameras is performed by a Piezo Ultrasonic Vibration of the UV/IR Cut Filter which is Florine coated to help the dust drop off when vibrated.
 Unfortunately this has to be completely removed in both Full Spectrum and IR Conversions, consequently the Sensor Cleaning Mode on all converted cameras is disabled permanently.
 The Sensor Cleaning Modes were never very effective anyway and without the special Florine Coating there is absolutely no point in reattaching the Piezo Vibration module to the IR filter or full spectrum window [If Fitted].
 Just like an unconverted camera normal manual cleaning, initially by a rocket blower is recommended, but careful mechanical dry/wet cleaning can be performed if necessary using swabs or lens pens.
 Dust spots on an image taken with a Full Spectrum Camera that does not have the un-necessary glass window tend to be easier to remove in Photoshop because they tend to be sharper and smaller because the dust causing the spot is actually on the factory fitted cover glass of thee sensor.
 However this cover glass is not replaceable, so it should be treated with extra care when cleaning a full spectrum camera.

-The sensor cleaning mode in the Sony A7II and A7RII remains operable after conversion as these cameras use the In Body Image Stabilisation [IBIS] mechanism to shake the whole sensor module.
+The sensor cleaning mode in the Sony A7II and all later MkII, III and IV cameras remains operable after conversion as these cameras use the In Body Image Stabilisation [IBIS] mechanism to shake the whole sensor module.
 I'm not sure how effective the system is either before or after conversion, but it is probably better than nothing.

-There is a way to get into the menu but it is far better not to get into that situation; Remove both the lens and the SD Card, Turn the camera Off.
-Press and Hold the Menu Button whilst pressing and releasing the PLAY Button.
-This should bring up a screen notice say No Memory Card Found.
-Release all buttons and press PLAY again, this should get you back to normal camera function, press Menu and go to Sensor Cleaning and DISABLE it.
+There is a way to get into the menu but it is far better not to get into that situation; Remove both the lens and the SD Card, With the camera Off.
+Press and Hold the SHUTTER BUTTON and the PLAY BUTTON for about 10s until [No Memory Card] appears on the display then RELEASE ALL BUTTONS then press PLAY BUTTON briefly, this should get you back to normal camera display, press MENU and go to SENSOR CLEANING [on Spanner Tab 3] and DISABLE Auto Cleaning.
 Press Menu to Exit menu, then Turn the camera Off and On again to make sure the error has gone.
-This method works for the EOS M100, but should work for the other M series Canon cameras.
+This method works for the EOS M100, but should be similar for the other M series Canon cameras.